Aidankeogh/video-style-transfer/README.md

 PIL - https://pypi.org/project/PIL/
 Scipy - https://pypi.org/project/scipy/

+To use a new video, open setup.ipynb, and follow the instructions editing the video directory to the video you want to use.
+This requires SPyNet to work to create optical flow files between images, which can be difficult to get working, so I have included a pre-processed video in test-videos/iguana_pan for conveience.

-To get started, open up artistic_style_transfer.ipynb and edit videoDir to be the name of the .mp4 video you want to edit, with the '.mp4' removed.
+To get started on style transfer, open up artistic_style_transfer.ipynb and edit videoDir to be the name of the directory created in setup.ipynb.
 If you want to test it on our iguana video, leave it unchanged.

-If you wish to use a new video, you should uncomment 'import frames_extractor" and the line below, but note that it was difficult to get spynet (for optical flow) working, and there may be some debugging steps needed.
-We have included a pre-processed video folder ("iguana_pan") for your convenience.

 From there, rename the "style_img" to the path to the style image you want to use.
 For convenience we have included a few style images in the style folder.